virt-s1/perf-insight/jupyter/templates/benchmark_description.md

 **About conclusion**

 An algorithm helps reaching a preliminary conclusion for each KPI.
+It could be any of the following ones:

 | Abbr | Conclusion             | Reaching Condition (priority decreasing)                 |
 | :--- | :--------------------- | :------------------------------------------------------- |